This article was updated in May 2021

 So, the movement is about providing even low-income patients with holistic care?

 Right.
 Let's say you have diabetes.
 In addition to a prescription for insulin, you'll also receive referral sources for specific kinds of foods.

 What do you see as some of the biggest challenges facing social services right now?

 One of the biggest challenges for the United States is how to create an infrastructure that's supportive of new immigrants.
 As we see immigration increasing, we need to build communities that welcome and can accommodate new immigrants.
 A related challenge is that we're not going to have enough trained workers for the jobs that are actually available without significant workforce training.
-That's why we're working with the state of Minnesota and other nonprofit providers on a program called Career Academy, a curriculum in schools that prepares students with an associate's degree that can grow directly into skilled employment.
+That's why we worked with the state of Minnesota and other nonprofit providers on a program called Career Academy, a curriculum in schools that prepares students with an associate's degree that can grow directly into skilled employment.
 Rather than just a high school diploma, the student also gets a degree or certification in a field or career that provides a living wage, such as an electrician.

 What are your hopes for the next generation?

 I hope that the next generation can totally embrace diversity and bring about more equity in the world —and that millennials, especially, will embrace giving back.